LiorRabinovich/nuxt-firebase-example/README.md

     }
 ```

--Log in to firebase from the console.
+- Log in to firebase from the console.

 > firebase login

 ## Development